jagregory/abrash-black-book/src/chapter-01.md

 These results make it clear that it's folly to rely on your compiler's optimization to make your programs fast.
 Listing 1.1 is simply poorly designed, and no amount of compiler optimization will compensate for that failing.
-To drive home the point, conListings 1.2 and 1.3, which together are equivalent to Listing 1.1 except that the entire checksum loop is written in tight assembly code.
+To drive home the point, Listings 1.2 and 1.3, which together are equivalent to Listing 1.1 except that the entire checksum loop is written in tight assembly code.
 The assembly language implementation is indeed faster than any of the C versions, as shown in